zomem/codex_change/codex-rs/core/gpt_5_codex_prompt.md

 ## General

-- The arguments to `shell` will be passed to execvp().
-Most terminal commands should be prefixed with ["bash", "-lc"].
-- Always set the `workdir` param when using the shell function.
-Do not use `cd` unless absolutely necessary.
 - When searching for text or files, prefer using `rg` or `rg --files` respectively because `rg` is much faster than alternatives like `grep`.
 (If the `rg` command is not found, then use alternatives.)

 ## Editing constraints